nc-minibbs/minibbs.us/dev/dev-trends.md

                     , "group"
                     , "mbbs_county"
                     ]

+        trans1 = trans0
-                -- Finally, compute yHat by
+                -- Compute yHat by
                 -- weighting county counts by the proportion of routes run
                 << calculateAs
                     """